Michael A. Taylor Player Props: Twins vs. Cardinals

-On Wednesday, Michael A. Taylor (on the back of going 1-for-3) and the Minnesota Twins play the St. Louis Cardinals, whose starting pitcher will be Dakota Hudson.
+On Thursday, Michael A. Taylor (.320 on-base percentage in past 10 games, 55 points above season-long percentage) and the Minnesota Twins play the St. Louis Cardinals, whose starting pitcher will be Matthew Liberatore.
 First pitch is at 7:45 PM ET.

+He had a one-hit performance in his last game (1-for-3) against the Cardinals.

 Michael A. Taylor Game Info & Props vs. the Cardinals